Justin Turner Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.

-- The Marlins' 3.99 team ERA ranks 12th across all league pitching staffs.
+- The Marlins' 3.95 team ERA ranks 11th among all league pitching staffs.

-- The Marlins allow the sixth-fewest home runs in baseball (79 total, one per game).
+- The Marlins give up the fifth-fewest home runs in baseball (79 total, one per game).

-- Alcantara (2-6) takes the mound for the Marlins in his 16th start of the season.
-He's put together a 5.17 ERA in 95 2/3 innings pitched, with 78 strikeouts.

-- His last time out was on Wednesday against the Toronto Blue Jays, when the righty tossed seven innings, surrendering five earned runs while allowing 10 hits.
+- His last time out was on Thursday against the Pittsburgh Pirates, when the lefty tossed seven innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.